weeeBox/mobile-system-design/exercises/caching-library.md

 # Mobile System Design Exercise: Caching Library
-The task might be simply defined as "Design Caching Library Library".
+The task might be simply defined as "Design Caching Library".
 The definition is purposely vague and requires some clarification.

 ## Gathering Requirements
 You are expected to ask clarifying questions and narrow down the scope of the task.
 This should not take more than 5 minutes.